1977–78 NCAA Division I men's ice hockey season

 The 1977–78 NCAA Division I men's ice hockey season began in October 1977 and concluded with the 1978 NCAA Division I Men's Ice Hockey Tournament's championship game on March 25, 1978 at the Providence Civic Center in Providence, Rhode Island.
 This was the 31st season in which an NCAA ice hockey championship was held and is the 84th year overall where an NCAA school fielded a team.

+Season Outlook

+Pre-season poll

+The top teams in the nation voted on by coaches before the start of the season.
+The poll was compiled by radio station WMPL.